Sam Adams Lakeview Taco Fest

 ||Lakeview Chamber of Commerce

-Chicago's hottest new festival is back for its fourth year.
+Chicago's hottest new festival is back for its fifth year.
 The glorious taco will again get the spotlight it has long deserved when the tortilla-wrapped fave is celebrated at this food and music festival that also kicks off the first official weekend of autumn.

 Whether one prefers theirs with a hard or soft shell and filled with a meat, chicken, guacamole, fish or other imaginative ingredients, this September happening in the bustling Southport Corridor is a mega-hot addition to the Windy City's food fest scene.